 B. A fire-damaged structure that was a legal nonconformity prior to the fire may be relocated if the director determines that such relocation would enhance opportunities for use of renewable energy sources, decrease the area of impervious surfaces on the property, or would reduce the extent of nonconformity with the minimum setbacks from utilities contained in Section 13.28.040 (Clearance from other facilities).

 C. “Voluntary abandonment” for fire-damaged properties shall mean cessation of the use or portion thereof for six consecutive months or twelve nonconsecutive months in any two-year period or, if the use is seasonal, for more than one season.
-However, if the cessation is caused by the destruction in whole or in part of conforming or legal nonconforming facilities or structures that are essential to continuation of the use, and that destruction was caused by the fire disaster, then the use shall be deemed voluntarily abandoned unless recommenced as follows: before December 31, 2019, if a building permit is not required to repair the structure or facility; or within two years of final inspection if a building permit is required for the fire-damaged structure and such permit is obtained before May 1, 2019.
+However, if the cessation is caused by the destruction in whole or in part of conforming or legal nonconforming facilities or structures that are essential to continuation of the use, and that destruction was caused by the fire disaster, then the use shall be deemed voluntarily abandoned unless recommenced as follows: before December 31, 2019 for the 2017 Napa Fire Complex or before December 31, 2020 for the 2018 Steele Fire, if a building permit is not required to repair the structure or facility; or within two years of final inspection if a building permit is required for the fire-damaged structure and such permit is obtained before May 1, 2019 for the 2017 Napa Fire Complex or before May 1, 2020 for the 2018 Steele Fire.
 Upon a showing of good cause, the director may extend by six months the timelines within which a building permit must be obtained or a final inspection conducted.

 D. The provisions for waiver of hearing, and waiver of notice and hearing in subsections (C) (1) and (2), respectively, of Section 18.132.050 (Certificate of present extent of legal nonconformity - Application - Procedure) shall apply to both residential and non-residential fire-damaged properties.